 Since 2018, Elementor Pro is no longer a simple website builder like WPBakery, Fusion Builder, or even SiteOrigin.
-Elementor has also become a theme builder so that you can design, without coding, ALL of your site.
-Basically, you not only create the pages but also everything that goes around.
+Instead, Elementor has also become a theme builder so that you can design, without coding, ALL of your site.
+You create not only the pages but also everything that goes around.

 The “Theme Builder” allows you to control every part of your WordPress site on a single screen: the header, the footer, the layout of your blog posts, the archives, the famous 404 page as well as the WooCommerce pages.

-A few weeks ago, using React technology, Elementor decided to centralize all the content of your site so that each category is accessible quickly.
+A few weeks ago, using React technology, Elementor decided to centralize your site’s content so that each category is accessible quickly.
 Take a look for yourself:

-Elementor used “React” technology so that we can easily move from one part of the site to another
+Elementor used “React” technology to quickly move from one part of the site to another.